saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright.md

 ```

 :::caution
-Please be aware that using the default screenshot setting in the [Playwright Config](https://playwright.dev/docs/test-use-options#recording-options) may have potential issues on Sauce Labs.
+Please be aware that using the default screenshot setting in the [Playwright Config](https://playwright.dev/docs/test-use-options#recording-options) may result in potential issues on Sauce Labs.
 By default, Playwright generates screenshot files in the following structure:

 ```
 demo-todo-app-Editing-should-save-edits-on-blur-webkit